KevinSkayro/CSS-practice-1/README.md

  \* *The Navbar has a fixed position so it shows on the top all the time.*

  \* *For the layout I used Flexbox which gives the site a smooth transition between diferent screen sizes.*

+ \* *Please if you see some bad practices let me know, I appreciate the feedback, thank you.*